 - Substring: String on which you want to use.

 - Starting_Position: This is an optional parameter.
-If you want to specify the starting point (starting index position), then specify here.
-If you omit this parameter, then Python string count Function consider Zero as a starting position.
+If you want to specify the starting point (starting index position), then specify it here.
+If you omit this parameter, then the function considers Zero as a starting position.

 Python String count Example

-The following set of examples help you understand the String count Function in Python.
+The following set of examples helps you understand the String count Function.

 Str1 = 'We are abc working at abc company with abc Employee'; Str2 = Str1.count('abc') print('First Output of this method is = ', Str2) # Performing directly Str3 = 'Find Tutorial at Tutorial Gateway'.count('Tutorial') print('Second Output of a method is = ', Str3) # Using First Index Str5 = Str1.count('abc', 12) print('Third Output of a method is = ', Str5) # Using First & Second Str6 = Str1.count('abc', 12, len(Str1) -1) print('Fourth Output of a method is = ', Str6) # Using First & Second Str7 = Str1.count('abc', 12, 21) print('Fifth Output of a method is = ', Str7)

-First, we declared the String variable Str1 and assigned string data.
+First, we declared the String variable Str1 and assigned data.